Should you join Bluesky?

 At one point, I tried using tab groups in Chrome instead of RSS, but ads made visiting sites problematic.
 I eventually incorporated an ad blocker but still forgot about my tab groups.

 Despite attempts to maintain an RSS-reading habit, RSS readers aren’t enjoyable firehoses to scroll.
 The information feels too random and one-sided.
-It’s difficult to discern the important from the mundane.
+It’s difficult to discern the important from the mundane news.

 Reading and Social Media

-Recently, I listened to the Today Explained podcast episode titled The Kids Aren’t Reading All Right.
+A recent Today Explained podcast released an episode called The Kids Aren’t Reading All Right.
 The gist was that kids today can barely finish a book.
 College professors now assign one book per semester instead of five.
 Students are taught to read for tests, focusing on extracted chapters, sections, or passages.

 This reminded me of an experience with my youngest daughter, who has ADHD.
 She had an assignment involving several academic essays, each 4–8 pages long.
 Feeling overwhelmed, she asked for help.
-I skimmed through the essays, highlighting relevant parts.
+I skimmed through the essays, calling her attention to the relevant sections related to the questions.
 Watching me read uninterrupted for 20 minutes, she said, in amazement, “How are you doing that?”
+Doing what, I thought?
+Reading?

 In retrospect, I shouldn’t have helped her this way.
-But the incident underscores a broader problem: kids’ and adults’ declining ability to read long-form material.
+But the incident underscores a broader problem: we have a declining ability to read long-form material.
 Is social media partly to blame?
 I think so.

 Conclusion

 So, should you join Bluesky or another social media platform?
-Honestly, I think the world is tired of the social media format but hasn’t found anything better to replace it.
-We want online spaces to interact, but most platforms lead to endless scrolling, often with junk-food-like content.
-If I do start micro-posting again, I’ll likely just share my blog posts.
+It’s great to see new platforms emerge like this.
+But honestly, I think the world is tired of the social media format—we just haven’t found anything better to replace it.
+We want online spaces to interact, but most Twitter-like platforms lead to endless scrolling, often with junk-food-like content.
+WTD Slack and Reddit provide compelling forums to interact with other tech writers.
+If I do start micro-posting again on social media, I’ll likely just share my blog posts.

 About Tom Johnson